NSLS-II/edrixs/README.rst

        $ pip install .

   where, ``--library-dirs`` ares the paths to search ``--libraries``, please set it according to your environments.

+Please see our `online documentation <https://nsls-ii.github.io/edrixs/user/installation.html>`_ for more details of installation.

 Run edrixs in docker